VilmarPrestes/VilmarPrestes/README.md

 <div align="center">

-🔭 I’m currently working on my development as a dev in back-end, Data Science and AI areas
+🔭 I’m currently working on my development as a dev in Back-end and AI areas.

 👯 Nowadays I’m working at Fitbank as a Back-end developer!